fatemeShafiei/customer-balance-event/README.md

 Endpoint: `http://localhost:3000/api/events/:market/:customerId/:reason/:year`

 #### Description
-This API allows retrieving records from the database.
+This API allows retrieving records from the database based on the parameters.

 #### Request
 - Method: `GET`